 Your primary care doctor can’t know if you have high cholesterol unless you have a blood test, but your eyes could clue in your eye doctor earlier.
 For patients younger than 40 with a yellow or blue ring around their cornea, this could be a sign of high cholesterol.

-Combine this with other concerning risk factors like high blood pressure, being overweight, and being a smoker, and there’s a good chance you may have high cholesterol.
+Combine this with other concerning risk factors like high blood pressure, being excessively large, being a smoker, and there’s a good chance you may have high cholesterol.
 If this is something that your eye doctor suspects after you have an eye exam, make an appointment with your primary care physician to find out for sure.

 5. You’re At An Increased Risk Of Having A Stroke